The Three Graces

 “The Three Graces” by Antonio Canova’s is a Neoclassical statue of the three mythological charities who were daughters of Zeus (the sky and thunder god in ancient Greek religion, who ruled as king of the gods of Mount Olympus).
-This version was originally made for the Sculpture Gallery at Woburn Abbey, Bedfordshire, and was originally housed in a specially designed Temple of the Graces.
+This version was initially made for the Sculpture Gallery at Woburn Abbey, Bedfordshire, and was initially housed in a specially designed Temple of the Graces.

 The three sisters are identified as Euphrosyne, Aglaea and Thalia, from left to right.
 They represent youth/beauty (Thalia), mirth (Euphrosyne), elegance (Aglaea).
 The Graces presided over banquets and gatherings, to delight the guests of the gods.
 The Three Graces have inspired many artists and have served as subjects for many artists.

 The three goddesses are huddled together, their heads almost touching and standing leaning slightly inward enjoying their closeness.
-Their hair-styles are similar, braided and held in a knot.
+Their hairstyles are similar, braided and held in a knot.
 A peaceful balance is achieved, as the sisters embrace and become as one in their embrace, united by their linked hands and by a scarf which provides some modesty.
-The unity of the Graces is one of main themes of this masterpiece.
+The unity of the Graces is one of the central themes of this masterpiece.

 - Title: Three Graces

 - Medium: Marble

 - Dimensions Height: 182 cm (71.7 in).